netmindz/AuroraDrop-LXP/README.md

 ## Hardware Recommendations

-This code has been tested with up to two 64x64 pixel HUB74 "E" panels in a horizontal layout.
-Also works fine with up to two 64x32 panels.
-More than two 64x64 panels is currently unstable, but two 64x64 panels sits nicely on a small shelf and looks impressive.
+This code has been tested with up to **FOUR** 64x64 pixel HUB74 "E" panels in a horizontal layout on an ESP32-S3 with 2MB of PSRAM.
+Also works fine with 64x32 panels (tested with two, expect more will work).
+A few effects need some love for widths > 128 pixels, and some are disabled on this logic.

+At 256 pixels wide the framereate does sometimes suffer - but if you play with the playlist sizes and pick effects that are very fast, 30fps is attainable on 64x256 (four panels) - which is 16,384 LEDs!

 The recommended ESP32 target for the project is specificially the ESP32-S3-DevKitM-1 board.